-Barrett’s esophagus is a change in the lining of the tube (esophagus) that connects your mouth and stomach.
+Barrett’s esophagus is a change in the lining of the esophagus, the tube that connects your mouth and stomach.
 Having this condition means that tissue in the esophagus has changed to a type of tissue that is found in the intestine.

 Barrett’s esophagus is thought to be caused by long-term acid reflux or heartburn.
 Acid reflux is also called gastroesophageal reflux disease (GERD).
 In this common condition, stomach acid splashes upward into the bottom part of the esophagus.
 Over time, the acid can irritate and change the tissues lining the esophagus.

-Barrett’s is not serious by itself and doesn’t have any symptoms.
+Barrett’s isn’t serious by itself and doesn’t have any symptoms.
 However, it may be a sign that you also have other cell changes that can cause cancer in the esophagus.

-Being diagnosed with Barrett’s esophagus should not cause alarm.
+Being diagnosed with Barrett’s esophagus shouldn’t cause alarm.
 If you have this condition, there are two main health issues to focus on:

 - treating and controlling acid reflux to prevent this condition from getting worse